apache/activemq-artemis/docs/user-manual/en/persistence.md

     has a `hq` extension.
 File size is by the default `10485760` (configurable), and it is located at the journal folder.

-For large messages, ActiveMQ persists them outside the message journal.
+For large messages, Apache ActiveMQ persists them outside the message journal.
 This is discussed in [Large Messages](large-messages.md).

-ActiveMQ can also be configured to page messages to disk in low memory situations.
+Apache ActiveMQ can also be configured to page messages to disk in low memory situations.
 This is discussed in [Paging](paging.md).

-If no persistence is required at all, ActiveMQ can also be configured not to persist any data at all to storage as discussed in the Configuring HornetQ for Zero Persistence section.
+If no persistence is required at all, Apache ActiveMQ can also be configured not to persist any data at all to storage as discussed in the Configuring HornetQ for Zero Persistence section.